 Your guides, who will also serve as your pre-hike coaches, consist of our highly experienced and dedicated volunteer TRTA guides and/or TRTA staff.
 They are certified in CPR, Wilderness First Aid, and trained by the TRTA and/or other agencies.
 They love to hike and share their backcountry and trail knowledge with others.
 These volunteers and staff dedicate two weeks of their lives to this expedition.
 Our volunteers are not paid for guiding the Thru Hike, so please show them some love every day of the hike.
 We have deep respect for our volunteer guides and want this to be an amazing experience for them too!

 We invite all participants to select their own backpacking equipment for the Thru Hike.
-Gear recommendations will be provided to you by your assigned coach and by the Program Director for the Thru Hike.
-You also have the ability to rent gear from several places including REI or from the TRTA.
-More information related to equipment, gear and what to pack will be sent to you in your final registration packet.
+Gear recommendations will be provided to participants by their assigned coach and by TRTA Staff.
+Participants also have the ability to rent gear from several places including REI or from the TRTA.
+More information related to equipment, gear and what to pack will be sent to participants after the application process is complete.

-The TRT should be considered a harsh mountain environment and a threat to the healthy and fit.
-To approach the backcountry any other way is foolish.
-Preparedness is our key to success.
-We intend to stick together as a team, rely on good equipment, not exceed the abilities of our reasonably weakest link, and always exercise good judgment.
+The TRT should be considered a harsh mountain environment!
+The Thru Hike group will stick together as a team, rely on good equipment, not exceed the abilities of the reasonably weakest link, and always exercise good judgment.